kornrunner/real-world-kubernetes/README.md

 ## Single Machine

 Setup an etcd cluster with a single machine on core-01.
-This is as easy as starting the etcd2 service on CoreOS.
+This is as easy as starting the etcd-member service on CoreOS.

 ```
 vagrant up
 vagrant ssh-config > ssh-config
 vagrant ssh core-01
-sudo systemctl start etcd2
+sudo systemctl start etcd-member
-systemctl status etcd2
+systemctl status etcd-member
 ```

 Confirm that you can write into etcd now: